hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - regenerated tables to be both axis flipped (for the chromatic polynomials) using ChatGPT
 - convinced ChatGPT to add another column with the chromatic polynomial of the rhombicuboctahedron

+- rewrote introduction and checked for errors with ChatGPT

+- improved dedication